yogeshhegde/processor-sdk-doc/source/linux/Examples_and_Demos/Application_Demos/Integrated_Cockpit.rst

     This will also start the *infotainment VM*.

-  - After the *infotainment VM* boots to prompt, run following in the *Infotainment-VM* console
+  - After the *infotainment VM* boots to prompt, run following in the *Infotainment-VM* console.
+You can open *Infotainment-VM* console by opening /dev/ttyUSB1 in minicom.

     .. code-block:: bash